danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

     - Openness not merely a continuity, but a threshold between inside and outside.
 A relation between the two that preserves their dimensionality.

-    - Hospitality: suitors filling Odysseus’s house in Homer’s Odyssey

-    - Perception and Intellect: Leontius in Republic getting his fill of a sight.

     - And how to link to presence/absence?
 Odyessus absent;
       Leontius no longer mastering his eyes.
 But how to link